Challenge Day 3: Meet Your Daily Water Requirements

 Factors in your recommended daily intake include age, activity level and where you live (climate and altitude have an effect on how your body uses water).
 On a day you’re less active you won’t sweat as much, so you simply won’t need as much water.

 Remember, the goal is to help the body maintain equilibrium of temperature, and support the many cellular activities going on at all times.

 Carry your water bottle with you, and fill it up regularly.
 The water bottle I have with me at all times is one that serves a dual purpose – to conveniently carry my water and also to filter some things out of the water available to me.
-It’s made by Camelbak, and has a small built-in carbon filter in the drinking tube.
+It has a small built-in carbon filter in the drinking tube.

 Water App to Help you stay on track:

 I use a neat app called Water Minder, that sends me an alert at set intervals throughout the day with nice messages that say things like, “Bree, it’s time for a nice glass of water” or “Have some water to stay hydrated.”

 I often use the reminder as an opportunity to get up and do a quick stretch.

 The Quality of your water makes a difference